kevalsakhiya/pandas-Data-Science/README.md

 # pandas-Data-Science

-# This is just sample project in which I try and answer some common questation from dataset of sale.
+# This is just simple projects in which I try and analyse data and answer some common questation from it.